Foox-dev/Titanfall2-Eject-Sound-Effect/README.md

 2. Run the executable in the background while playing the game.
 3. Enjoy the custom sound effect when you eject from a titan!

-## Compiling the Source Code

-To compile the source code into an executable file, you'll need Python and either PyInstaller or its graphical alternative, auto-py-to-exe.
-Here are the steps for both methods:

 ## Dependencies

 This project requires the following Python libraries: